mdwikurniawan976/ecobytefinal/README.md

 ## **Features**
 - **Recipes**: Browse a wide selection of recipes created from leftover ingredients.
 Each recipe includes total calorie information for easy nutritional tracking.
+- **Recipe Review and Ratings**: Users can rate recipes and leave reviews, creating an interactive and community-driven experience.
+- **User-Generated Recipes**: Visitors can submit their own recipes, expanding the collection of available dishes.
 - **Ingredient Adjustment**: When selecting a recipe, users can see the required ingredients.
 The quantities are automatically adjusted based on the portion size they want to prepare, and the total calorie count is updated accordingly.
 - **Nutrition Calculator**: A personalized nutrition calculator based on user input (age, weight, height, and activity level).
 - **User Profile Popup**: Allows users to edit and save their personal information.